Getting reports using Google Analytics

 - Click Sign Up in the top right corner to start using Google Analytics service.

-- Fill in your Account Name, Website Name, Website/Starter Site URL, and select an Industry Category and Reporting Time Zone.
+- Fill in your Account Name, Website Name, Website/Instant Site URL, and select an Industry Category and Reporting Time Zone.

 - Under Data Sharing Options, check the boxes next to the options that you want.